 There’s something about porch swings on a breezy spring day that just puts you in a good mood.
 Swinging back and forth while soaking in the good weather just seems to melt all your worries away.
-Why not capture that feeling more often by creating your own porch swing?
+Why not capture that feeling more often by creating your own DIY porch swing?

 Alright, let’s start DIYing!